Selham

-Selham is a small village in the Chichester district of West Sussex, England.
+Selham is a small village and former civil parish, now in the parish of Graffham, in the Chichester district of West Sussex, England.
 It lies south of the A272 road 3 miles (4.8 km) east of Midhurst.
-It is mainly in the civil parish of Graffham, but partly in that of Lodsworth to the north.
+It is mainly in the parish of Graffham, but partly in that of Lodsworth to the north.
+In 1931 the parish had a population of 65.

 History

 Selham was listed in the Domesday Book (1086) in the ancient hundred of Easebourne as having six households: two villagers, two smallholders and two slaves; resources included ploughing land, woodland and meadows, and a value to the lord of the manor of just over £3.

 In 1861, Selham was still a separate parish covering 1042 acre with a population of 123.
+On 1 April 1933 the parish was abolished and merged with Graffham.

 In February 2010, James Packer won approval from Chichester District Council for a 327-acre polo complex to be built at Manor Farm on land owned by Lord Cowdray, not far from Great House Farm, the 38-hectare polo complex at Stedham, owned by his father Kerry Packer during the 1980s.
 Packer withdrew after the 2012 season, with the facilities being taken over by Sheikha Maitha bint Mohammed bin Rashid al-Maktoum.

 Buildings

-Selham' pub is The Three Moles, one of the smallest pubs in Sussex.
+Selham's pub is The Three Moles, one of the smallest pubs in Sussex.